TravelModellingGroup/Documentation/tmg-documentation/1.6/gtamodel/user_guide/v4input_directory_structure.md

 This directory contains the results of the estimation process for GTAModel V4.
 The mode choice algorithm’s parameters are read in from this directory.
-For recalibration you can edit the mode choice’s values, please contact TMG before doing this though for guidance.
+For re-calibration you can edit the mode choice’s values, please contact TMG before doing this though for guidance.

 > [!NOTE]
 > In GTAModel V4.0 the mode choice estimation results are used in order to setup the parameters for the run.
 Starting in